-DISHONESTY IN SMALL MATTERS INCONSISTENT WITH HONESTY IN ANYTHING.
+DISHONESTY IN SMALL MATTERS INCONSISTENT WITH HONESTY IN ANYTHING

-He that is unjust in the least is unjust also in much.-Luke xvi.
-10.
+He that is unjust in the least is unjust also in much.
+Luke 16:10.

-THESE words are a part of the parable of the unjust steward, or rather, a principle which our Lord lays down in connection with the parable.
+These words are a part of the parable of the unjust steward, or rather, a principle which our Lord lays down in connection with the parable.
 The words do not require that I should go into an explanation of the parable itself, as they make no part of the story which the Lord Jesus was relating.
-The PRINCIPLE involved or laid down is what I have to do with to-night.
+The principle involved or laid down is what I have to do with tonight.
 In preaching from these words I design to illustrate the principle laid down, which is this: